 Reasons for retaining a cash-on-delivery service are residual concerns over inaccurate product descriptions and discomfort with not actually seeing a physical product and the risk of fraud / online payment safety.
 A cash-on-delivery logistics solution can help convey online store credibility.

 These are all problems that have been seen in other markets in the early days of online shopping and are becoming less apparent as Chinese consumers become more confident.
 However, for the moment this delivery option should be considered.

 In the same way that European consumers have a statutory right to return goods within 14 days, so Chinese consumers have a 7-day legal ‘right to regret’ through which they can return goods (in complete and good condition) within a week of purchase.
 The consumer may be required to pay for the return if there is nothing wrong with the goods but this still means that as well as it being good practice to provide a transparent and efficient returns solution, there is a legal imperative too.

 When selecting a delivery partner for China, retailers should find out what arrangements they can make for returns.

 Chinese consumers will need:

+To help retailers manage the returns process these same operators are developing white label / multilingual returns portals matching up the original order with the return.
 Such portals make it is easier for the customer to make returns, offering multiple payment options such as customer or retailer paid.
 The customer can print the label, see when a return has been received and when their refund is due.